drostron/slamdata-docs/source/slamdown-reference.rst

 2.6 Lists
 ~~~~~~~~~

-Ordrered lists start with numbers followed by periods.
+Ordrered lists start with numbers followed by a full stop (``.``).
 The actual
-numbers in the SlamDown do not matter.
-In the end, they will be
+numbers in the SlamDown do not matter, as the list will be
 displayed with ascending indices.

+Example:

 ::